willymcallister/willymcallister.github.io/_articles/staticman-heroku.md

 * reCaptcha v2 for spam reduction
 * MailGun, a free mailing list service for Notifications
 * Comments are moderated

-This is mostly an Installation Guide and partly a Theory of Operation.
-Corrections and clarifications are very much welcomed.

-This guide does not cover the _include files for implementing commenting on your Jekyll site.
-See my [_includes/comments*](https://github.com/willymcallister/willymcallister.github.io/tree/master/_includes) and the [credits](#credits) at the end.

 ----